Science of Vitamin C: Benefits Beyond the Common Cold

 With all this talk, how do you know you’re getting enough vitamin C?
 What does it do, and what are some good sources?

-Here, we’ll look at the major benefits of vitamin C and how you can add more of it into your life.
+Here, we’ll look at major vitamin C benefits and how you can add more of it into your life.

 What Is Vitamin C?